walidamriou/MedicalSignalsBox/README.md

 ![panal with left menu](https://github.com/walidamriou/MedicalSignalsBox/blob/master/about/github_cover.png)

-# Medical Signals Box
+# Medical Signals Box project source
-#### Embedded system project to collect,send and save medical data with software for receive the data in computers and smart devices.
+#### Medical signals box is an Embedded system project to collect,send and save medical data with software for receive the data in computers and smart devices.

 ### Hardware:
 * __Partial Building of Firmware (Hardware test and config)__: